Shylock

 And if you wrong us, shall we not revenge?"

-(Act 3, Scene 1) - The Outcome: Exits the play in 4.1 with the line "I am not well" — defeated, financially ruined, religiously displaced, and structurally absent from the closing comic resolution at Belmont.
-The play does not give him a closing scene; the comedy proceeds without him.
+• The Outcome: He leaves the courtroom in A4S1 with the line "I am not well" – beaten, ruined, and stripped of his religion.
+The play gives him no closing scene; the comedy at Belmont goes on without him.

 "I Hate Him For He Is a Christian"

-Shylock's first sustained moment in the play is the 1.3 bond negotiation, and the aside he delivers within it is the play's most direct piece of evidence about his position at the moment the action begins.
+Shylock's first real moment in the play is the A1S3 bond scene, and the aside he speaks inside it tells us exactly where he stands as the action begins.

 Original